VikParuchuri/marker/README.md

 text, _, images = text_from_rendered(rendered)
 ```

 This takes all the same configuration as the PdfConverter.
+You can specify the configuration `force_layout_block=Table` to avoid layout detection and instead assume every page is a table.

 # Output Formats